NASA-AMMOS/MMGIS/docs/pages/Tools/Shade/Shade.md

 ### Interface

 - _Time_
   - The desired datetime to query.
-Formatted as `YYYY MMM DD HH:MM:SS` and for example `2023 SEP 06 19:27:05`.
+Formatted as `YYYY MMM DD HH:MM:SS` and for example `2023 SEP 06 19:27:05` (or based on `utcTimeFormat`).
 Updating this time and pressing 'Enter' will set it as the current time for the ShadeTool and for all of MMGIS.
 It is both connected to the Observer's local time as well as MMGIS' timeline (expandable via the clock icon in the bottom left of the screen).

 #### Source